dnlbowers/Vape-Store/TESTING.md

 |&check;| The product details page shows the product image.
 |&check;| The product details page shows the product name.
 |&check;| The product details page shows the product price.
-|&check;| The product details page shows the sale price if item has sale.
+|&check;| The product details page shows the sale price if the item has a sale.
 |&check;| The product details page shows the product description.
 |&check;| The product details page shows the product rating.
 |&check;| The product details page shows the product reviews.
-|&check;| The product details page shows review form if no reviews already..
+|&check;| The product details page shows the review form if there are no reviews already.
-|&check;| The product details page shows the product stock status.
+|&check;| The product details page shows the stock status.
 |&check;| The product details page shows the product quantity selector.
 |&check;| The product details page shows the product add to cart button.
-|&check;| User is unable to add more items to the cart than is currently in stock.
+|&check;| User cannot add more items to the cart than are currently in stock.

 |passed | **View the total of my purchases at any time** so that I can **see and review how much I am spending at any time whilst building an order.**
 |:---:|:---|